-Any proposal for the termination of an academic program will be forwarded to the Academic Senate.
+Any proposal for the termination of an undergraduate academic program will be forwarded to the Academic Council.
+Proposals to terminate graduate academic programs will go to Graduate Council.

-The proposal must include a teach-out plan that considers the following:
+The proposal must include a teach-out plan that considers the following: Reason for program(s) termination;

-- Reason for program(s) termination; - Dates of program termination; - · Number of students currently enrolled; - Statistics on students' status and progress toward attaining each program's degree and/or certificate; - Statistics on resources used to offer the program(s); - Explanation of how students enrolled in the program will be informed of the impending termination; - Explanation of how students enrolled in the program will be assisted in completing their program of study with minimal disruption or additional expense; - Signed copies of teach-out agreements with other institutions, if any; and

-Provisions, if any are required, for storing student records, disposition of final financial resources and other assets.
+- Dates of program termination; - Number of students currently enrolled; - Statistics on students' status and progress toward attaining each program's degree and/or certificate; - Statistics on resources used to offer the program(s); - Explanation of how students enrolled in the program will be informed of the impending termination; - Explanation of how students enrolled in the program will be assisted in completing their program of study with minimal disruption or additional expense; - Signed copies of teach-out agreements with other institutions, if any; and - Provisions, if any are required, for storing student records, disposition of final financial resources and other assets.

-The Academic Senate will review the proposal with particular attention to the proposal's effects on student recruitment and degree completion, and academic planning and standards; and the proposal's effects on budgetary, financial, and planning issues.
+The Council will review the proposal with particular attention to the proposal's effects on student recruitment and degree completion, and academic planning and standards; and the proposal's effects on budgetary, financial, and planning issues.

-The Academic Senate will forward the proposal to the Executive Committee along with any recommendations or proposed adjustments.
+The Council will forward the proposal to the Executive Committee along with any recommendations or proposed adjustments.